Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 ---
-title: Alfresco SDK 4.5 for in-process extensions
+title: Alfresco In-Process SDK for in-process extensions
 ---

-Alfresco SDK 4.5 is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco.
+The Alfresco In-Process SDK is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco.
 With this SDK you can develop, package, test, run, document and release your Alfresco extension project.

-The following picture illustrates where SDK 4.x fits into the big picture:
+The following picture illustrates where the In-Process SDK fits into the big picture:

 ![sdk4_big_picture]({% link content-services/images/sdk4_big_picture.png %})